 Academic faculty members of the Sustainability Committee will review your application and syllabus and contact you when a decision has been made.
 For the most recent listing of Sustainability Committee members, consult the governance committee excel sheet on the Faculty Governance Blackboard site or email firstname.lastname@example.org.

-Contact the Academic Co-Chair of the Sustainability Committee, Michael Sheridan of the School of Business at firstname.lastname@example.org.
+Contact the Academic Co-Chair of the Sustainability Committee, Will Hong of Digital Media & Journalism at email@example.com.

 Special thanks to Dickinson College's Center for Sustainable Education for their guidance and support with the creation of this sustainability course designation.